 When we think of chemo, the first side effect that typically comes to mind is hair loss, followed by bone-weary fatigue and perhaps the image of someone throwing up in the bathroom.

-Chemo comes with a whole slew of potential pains and annoyances — and you may not be aware of them before you start your treatment.
+Chemo comes with a variety of potential pains and annoyances, and you may not be aware of all of them before you start your treatment.
 So it can make you balk when you suddenly have a bout of uncontrollable diarrhea, and then another, and another, and are left wondering what the heck is happening.

 You’re not alone.
 It’s not just you.
 Cringe-worthy side effects happen to lots of people going through chemo.
 And since chemo kills fast-growing healthy cells like those in your gut, mouth, and reproductive system, the opportunity for embarrassing entrances and exits abound.

-(And if you’re not embarrassed by anything on this list, more power to you!)
+Here are some potentially embarrassing side effects to be aware of — and if you’re not embarrassed by anything on this list, more power to you!

 Severe diarrhea can cause dehydration, so keep track of your bowel movements (reaching out to your doctor if it suddenly becomes severe) and drink plenty of fluids.
 Some medications, like those used to prevent nausea, can also cause diarrhea.

 Do what you can to help avoid diarrhea by making small changes to your diet, like eating small meals throughout the day rather than large ones, avoiding caffeine, alcohol, dairy, and fried foods, and any foods known to have a laxative-like effect on your bowels, like coffee and prune juice.

 Article continues below